Insights: Article

 2. Potential redundancy: You might end up paying for features you don’t need.

-3. Scalability concerns: As your business grows, you might outgrow the capabilities of the solution and need to switch or upgrade.
+3. Scalability concerns: As your business grows, you might outgrow the solution’s capabilities and need to switch or upgrade.

 RELATED CONTENT: Cloud cost management: 5 steps to an adaptive approach

-Organisations might be swayed to go down the route of building custom cloud infrastructure due to concerns over data sovereignty and security, particularly if they believe their homegrown infrastructure is more secure.
-They may also believe their infrastructure is more cost-effective in the long run than cloud providers or simply want full control over their infrastructure and develop solutions tailored to their specific needs.
+Organisations might be swayed to build custom cloud infrastructure due to data sovereignty and security concerns, particularly if they believe their homegrown infrastructure is more secure.
+They may also believe their infrastructure is more cost-effective in the long run than cloud providers or simply want complete control over their infrastructure and develop solutions tailored to their specific needs.

-However, attempting to build cloud solutions or infrastructure from scratch, instead of leveraging the platforms and tools of the hyperscale cloud providers (like Amazon Web Services and Microsoft Azure), can create more cloud migration challenges than it’s worth.
-This route is often time-consuming, expensive, unreliable, and an all-round headache.
+However, attempting to build cloud solutions or infrastructure from scratch instead of leveraging the platforms and tools of hyperscale cloud providers (like Amazon Web Services and Microsoft Azure) can create more cloud migration challenges than it’s worth.
+This route is often time-consuming, expensive, unreliable, and a headache.

 If you want to make the most of cloud provider services and infrastructure, you’ll need to: